 Best to visit during the spring because there is so much beautiful scenery and many of the festivals that happen only in this part of Sicily occur then as well!
 The climate can vary by region, with some parts being too cold and others with very high temperatures.

-In 1848, Giuseppe Garibaldi led a thousand of his Redshirts in an invasion of Sicily – this revolutionary act was the start of the Unification process that finally lead to Italy being proclaimed a single nation by 1861 – Fact about Italy.
+Giuseppe Garibaldi who in 1848 led a thousand of his Redshirts in an invasion of Sicily – this revolutionary act was the start of the Unification process that finally lead to Italy being proclaimed a single nation by 1861 – Fact about Italy.

-If you’re looking for traditional dishes, think about trying pasta alla norma (pasta made with eggs, cheese, tomatoes) or couscous con Cannella e pistacchi noci (spicy-sweet dish).
+If you’re looking for traditional dishes, think about trying pasta alla norma (pasta made with eggs, cheese, tomatoes) or couscous con Cannella e pistacchi noci (spicy-sweet dish) or delicious caciocavallo cheese.

 Sicilian Wine is a unique product of the Mediterranean, and Sicily produces some of the finest wines in Italy.
 The island’s major wine-producing area encompasses all around Etna volcano including its foothills as well as smaller areas at Castelbuono (in the west), Palermo (near Trapani) and Messina.
 Sicilian grapes – such as Nero d’Avola, Inzolia, Catarratto Bianco, Grillo and Chardonnay are used to produce crisp white wines tasting of citrus fruit; while reds made from varieties like Carricante or Frappato have an aroma reminiscent of strawberries